Jean-BaptisteBouvier/Jean-BaptisteBouvier.github.io/About.md

 title: About
 ---

-My name is Jean-Baptiste Bouvier and I am a postdoctoral researcher with interests spanning robotics, astrodynamics, autonomy, control theory, machine learning and optimization among others.
+My name is Jean-Baptiste Bouvier and I am a French postdoctoral researcher with interests spanning robotics, astrodynamics, autonomy, control theory, machine learning and optimization among others.

 I completed my PhD in Aerospace Engineering at the University of Illinois Urbana-Champaign (UIUC) in May 2023.
 I was working with [Prof. Melkior Ornik](https://mornik.web.illinois.edu), in the Learning, Decision, Control and Autonomy research group.
 My PhD work focused on the resilience of autonomous systems in the face of actuator malfunctions.
 My PhD thesis is entitled ["Guaranteed Resilience of Autonomous Systems to Loss of Control Authority over their Actuators"]().
 During my PhD I also collaborated with [Prof. Robyn Woollands](https://woollands.web.illinois.edu/index.html) to study the resilience of orbital missions and with [Prof. Negar Mehr](http://negar.web.illinois.edu) to establish guarantees on dynamics learning.